Hardik-Sonawane/Mg2_Simon_game/README.md

-# its a simple simon ggame by
+# its a simple simon game by
 from by html,css and js
 enjoy from :- https://hardik-sonawane.github.io/Mg2_Simon_game/